vipulnaik/diet-exercise-health/profile-information/health-profile.md

 * Once before eating for each meal (2 times total)

-* Once some time during post-meal cleanup (2 times total)
+* Once some time during post-meal cleanup for each meal (2 times total)

 * Once before going jogging in the morning (1 time total)